shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “That stupid deer switched me out!
 It’s getting away!
 Put me down so I can go after it!”

 “Very clever, deer.”
 Gra squeezed hard, making the deer drop his disguise.
-“But you’re not very good at copying Sui’s voice.”
+“But you’re not very good at copying Sui’s voice.
+He’s more skiddish.”
 He looked back at the kobolds gathered around.

 Sui returned with Sylla.
 He seemed to have some news.